klay-liu/AWS-MLE-Capstone-Project/README.md

 ## Dataset

 ### Overview
-The dataset we currently use is sourced from the (Amazon Bin Image Dataset)[https://registry.opendata.aws/amazon-bin-imagery/], which contains over 500,000 images and metadata from bins of a pod in an operating Amazon Fulfillment Center.
+The dataset we currently use is sourced from the [Amazon Bin Image Dataset](https://registry.opendata.aws/amazon-bin-imagery/), which contains over 500,000 images and metadata from bins of a pod in an operating Amazon Fulfillment Center.
 In this project, Udacity provides 10.4K images with a json metadata file which contains upto 5 objects in the bins.
 We will create a folder called train_data, and download training data and arranges it in subfolders according to the json file provided by Udacity.
 Each of these subfolders contain images where the number of objects is equal to the name of the folder.
 For instance, all images in folder 1 has images with 1 object in them.
 Finally, we will divide the train_data into training, test and validation sets.

 ### Access
 If you want to choose the subset provided in `file_list.json`, you need to clone this repo and execute the notebook `sagemaker.ipynb`.
-If not, you can feel free to access the open source data from (Amazon Bin Image Dataset)[https://registry.opendata.aws/amazon-bin-imagery/].
+If not, you can feel free to access the open source data from [Amazon Bin Image Dataset](https://registry.opendata.aws/amazon-bin-imagery/).

 ## Model Training
-Our dataset only accounts for 2% of the total data in the  (Amazon Bin Image Dataset)[https://registry.opendata.aws/amazon-bin-imagery/].
+Our dataset only accounts for 2% of the total data in the  [Amazon Bin Image Dataset](https://registry.opendata.aws/amazon-bin-imagery/).
 We split them into train, test and validation dataset with 80-10-10. we use the pre-trained model Resnet50 to train our image classification model to identify the number of objects inside the bin.
 Resnet50 is a commonly used CNN model in computer vision application, which won the 1st place on the ILSVRC 2015 classification task.

 - Training Job in Sagemaker